 I live literally across the street from a major university.
 No kidding, I can see three moving trucks from my window as I write this.
-School is back in session everywhere, or is about to be.
+School is back in session everywhere.

-Fundamental rules about pricing textbooks (that don’t apply to anything else)
+Fundamental textbooks pricing rules (that don’t apply to other books)

 With textbooks, people will pay way, way more for FBA offers that any other category.

-…and if a book is ranked worse than 1 million, use your judgement.
-It’s possible you’ll want to price your Fulfillment by
+…and if a book has an Amazon Sales Rank of worse than 1 million, use your judgement.

 A note on the fluidity of Sales Rank

-A textbook ranked 100,000 right now will probably sell more quickly than a book ranked 1 million.
+A textbook with an Amazon Sales Rank of 100,000 right now will probably sell more quickly than a book ranked 1 million.
 Probably.
 In the absence of a functioning crystal ball, we’re going to assume this and price based on this assumption.

 Note there is a huge amount of subjectivity here.
-My pricing formula itself is somewhat fluid.
+My FBA textbook pricing formula itself is somewhat fluid.
 This is how I’m pricing as of this moment.
 And sometimes there are exceptions.

-For example, I might see a book ranked 100,000, and think it seems just a little too weird and esoteric to sell a copy every day, and that it probably just sold the only copy it will sell this week (or month).
+For example, I might see a book with an Amazon Sales Rank of 100,000, and think it seems just a little too weird and esoteric to sell a copy every day.
+Maybe it probably just sold the only copy it will sell this week (or month).
 Then I will price conservatively based on this assessment.

-What qualifies as a “textbook”?
-(Answer: way more than just textbooks)
+(Answer: it’s way more than just typical “textbooks”).

-When repricing today, don’t look for books that are obviously “textbooks.”
+When repricing your FBA offers before textbook season, don’t only look for books that are obviously “textbooks.”
 You’re looking for any type of scholarly non-fiction that would appear to be used primarily in an academic setting.
-You’re also looking for fiction packaged for university students.
+You’re also looking for fiction packaged specifically for university students.

-For example, a copy of Frankenstein would seem like an unlikely title to price as a textbook.
+For example, a regular copy of Frankenstein would seem like an unlikely title to price as a textbook.
 Generally you would be right.
 But if it was a Norton Critical Edition, with supplemental material just for college students, you could price much higher than a standard copy.
-Norton Critical Editions are made for students, and you can command textbook prices.
+Norton Critical Editions are made for students, and you can command textbook prices as an FBA seller.

 Why I will not use repricing software to reprice textbooks

-Repricing textbooks is far too delicate and intuitive for me to trust to repricing software.
-There’s too much money at stake, and I haven’t found a repricer that can handle all the nuances of my formula.
+Repricing textbooks as an FBA seller is far too delicate and intuitive for me to trust to repricing software.
+There’s too much money at stake, and I haven’t found a repricing software that can handle all the granularity of my formula.

-For example, let’s say there is a textbook ranked 10,000.
+For example, let’s say there is a textbook on Amazon ranked 10,000.
 Lowest merchant fulfilled offer: $10.
-Under normal conditions, I would price this at $50 or so, and see what happens.
-It will probably sell, if it’s textbook season (i.e. now).
+Under normal conditions, I would price this as an FBA seller at $50 or so, and see what happens.
+It will probably sell, if it’s textbook season.

 This might not happen.
 But when the profit difference is literally 500% or more, I’m happy to take the risk.
 Again, I’m hedging my bets.
 And it usually pays off.

-But then let’s say there is a fifth FBA copy priced lower than I’d like.
+But then let’s say there is a fifth FBA textbook priced lower than I’d like.
 It’s priced at $45.
-It’s only $5 below my preferred price, so I’ll probably just match it.
+It’s only $5 below my preferred price, so I’ll probably just match that.

-Now, where is the repricer to which you can say: “If the SKU indicates its a textbook, and it’s rank is lower than 30,000, and there are less than 6 offers priced less than $40 below the lowest merchant-fulfilled offer, ignore all of them and price at $40 higher, unless there is an FBA offer within 10% of my desired price, then match that one.”
+Now, where is the Amazon repricing tool to which you can say: “If the SKU indicates its a textbook, and it’s rank is lower than 30,000, and there are less than 6 offers priced less than $40 below the lowest merchant-fulfilled offer, ignore all of them and price at $40 higher, unless there is an FBA offer within 10% of my desired price, then match that one.”

 For now, I’m pricing my textbooks manually.

-How to make repricing 1000x easier next semester
+How to make repricing 1000x easier next textbook season

 The answer is: Code your SKUs.
-Every time you list a textbook, denote this in the SKU.
+If you’re selling textbooks on Amazon, every time you list a textbook, denote that it’s a textbook in the SKU.
 That way, when you go back and reprice, you can filter by this SKU and see all your textbooks at a glance.
 Much, much easier.

 How do I do it?
-I put the word “textbook” at the front of every SKU.
+I put the word “text” at the front of every SKU.
 Pretty simple.

-The first time I priced a penny textbook at $25, I didn’t really think it would sell.
+The first time I priced a $10 at $50, I didn’t really think it would sell.
 It seemed outrageously irrational for anyone to pay over 6 times more just to get that second-day shipping.
 But the book sold, and sold fast.

 What I learned is: It doesn’t matter what I would do, or even what I think other people would do.
 All that matters is what works.

-As I’ve been repricing over the last week, I’ve found that I have very, very few textbooks that I had in my inventory a year ago.
+As I’ve been repricing my books over this textbook season, I’ve found that I have very, very few textbooks that I had in my inventory 6 months ago.
 Nearly all of them sold, even at my “outrageous” prices.